 Mount Hood has always held a special place in my heart, and getting to experience it from its wild side really solidified that special place.
 The North Face is truly one of the most spectacular climbs I can think of in the Cascades.
 I’m putting this one down as a world-class classic.

-Up next, another big Cascade face!
+Up next, another big Hood face!